What are the notices of assessment from Revenue Quebec and the CRA?

 Should I keep my tax notices?

-These documents serve as official proof of your tax situation for a given tax year and may be required in a number of situations.
+These documents serve as official proof of your tax returns and may be required in several important situations:

-Loan or credit applications: Financial institutions may ask to see your Notices of Assessment from previous years as proof of income when you apply for a loan, mortgage or other form of credit.
+Loan or credit applications: Financial institutions often require previous years' NOAs as proof of income when you apply for a loan, mortgage, or other credit products.
+These documents help them verify your personal income tax return and your ability to repay.

 What should you do if you've lost your notice of assessment?

-If you find yourself in a situation where you have lost your Notice of Assessment, don't worry, as there are several ways to retrieve these documents.
+If you’ve filed your tax return and find yourself in a situation where you have lost your Notice of Assessment (NOA), don’t worry—there are several ways to retrieve this important document.

 What happens if I'm late with my taxes?